 - Service based on need.
 Services will be flexible and individualized.
 The intensity and duration of the services a child or youth receives is based on their needs and strengths, regardless of age.
 Each child’s service plan will be determined by clinical assessment.

 - A direct funding option.
-A new direct funding option will be implemented by the end of this year.
-This will provide all families with a choice between receiving direct service or receiving funding to purchase their child’s service.
+A new direct funding option has been developed and provides all families with a choice between receiving direct service or receiving funding to purchase their child’s service.

 - Safe, effective autism services.
 The province intends to regulate ABA practitioners to help ensure families receive safe, high-quality services, have confidence in their providers and know where to go if they have a concern.